hyperledger/fabric/docs/source/cc_service.md

 ```
 The key to running the chaincode as an external service is the use of `shim.ChaincodeServer`.
 This uses the new shim API `shim.ChaincodeServer` with the chaincode service properties described below:

 * **CCID** (string)- CCID should match chaincode's package name on peer.
-This is the `CCID` associated with the installed chaincode as returned by the `peer lifecycle chaincode install <package>` CLI command.
-This can be obtained post-install using the "peer lifecycle chaincode queryinstalled" command.
+This is the `CCID` associated with the installed chaincode as returned by the `cli lifecycle chaincode install <package>` CLI command.
+This can be obtained post-install using the "cli lifecycle chaincode queryinstalled" command.
 * **Address** (string) - Address is the listen address of the chaincode server
 * **CC** (Chaincode) -  CC is the chaincode that handles Init and Invoke
 * **TLSProps** (TLSProperties) - TLSProps is the TLS properties passed to chaincode server